Mon - Sun

 While the well-known Nan bread is baked with wheat, flour, and yeast, the Paratha is made with wholemeal flour and without yeast.

-Our Mango Lassi consists of Indian mangoes, whole milk yoghurt, and water.
-We do not add any color or sugar.
+Our Mango Lassi consists of Indian mango pulp, whole milk yoghurt and water.
+There is no added color or sugar.

-A good Indian curry takes a long time to cook and requires many hours of simmering and settling.
-Consequently, the first, slow and patient part of making our traditional curries is done in our central kitchen in Hvidovre, leaving the final part of the cooking to be done in our away shops when your order is placed.
+A good Indian curry takes a long time to make, as it has to simmer for many hours.
+Therefore, the first, slow part of the preparation is done in our central kitchen in Hvidovre, while the last part is done in the take away shops as soon as your order is placed.

-All our packaging is made from 100% recycled, non-bleached paper.
-Both the paper bags and menu cards can be recycled as paper.
+All our packaging is made from 100% recycled, unbleached paper.
+Both our

-To ensure that our bowls can withstand the hot, liquid food, the bowls have a thin plastic coating on the inside.
-Hence, the bowls and lids must be sorted as regular waste.
+In order for the bowls to be able to withstand the hot, liquid food, a thin plastic coating on the inside is necessary.
+Bowls and associated lids must therefore be sorted as normal household waste.

-We also recommend re-using the paper bag as much as possible before recycling it.
+We also recommend that you reuse the bag as much as possible first.

-The food we serve can easily be refrigerated overnight and heated the following day.
+Our food can easily be refrigerated and reheated the next day.
 See here how to do it.

-The boxes and lids can NOT tolerate the heat in a conventional oven.
-They are also not suited for extended heating in a microwave, but they do, however, tolerate light heating in a microwave.
+Our trays and lids do NOT withstand the heat from an ordinary oven.
+They are also not suitable for long-term heating in the microwave, but can withstand short-term heating in the microwave.